 - 1 cup unsweetened dried coconut flakes, toasted

-Place white chocolate, milk, 1 tablespoon butter and 1 tablespoon coconut oil into a medium sized saucepan over low heat.
+Place white chocolate, condensed milk, 1 tablespoon butter and 1 tablespoon coconut oil into a medium sized saucepan over low heat.
 Stir until chocolate has melted.
 Spread unto bottom of parchment or wax paper lined 8×8 glass pan.

 Repeat for dark chocolate layer, using the last tablespoons of butter and coconut oil.
 Spread onto white chocolate layer.
 The layers will not be even but that’s part of the fun!